Intership-Germany/DinnerHopping-s-Website/backend/README.md

 - POST /payments/webhooks/stripe
  - GET /payments/providers — Lists enabled providers and default selection.
  - GET /payments/paypal/return?payment_id=...&token=... — Captures PayPal order and marks paid.
- - POST /payments/{id}/confirm — Admin-only manual confirmation for bank transfers (Wero).
+- POST /payments/{id}/confirm — Retained for backward compatibility; returns HTTP 410 because manual bank transfer confirmations are disabled.

 #### Invited Users & Payments
 - When an invitation is accepted, a Registration with status "invited" is created for the invited email.
 Invited participants must pay to be confirmed.
-The frontend can call POST /payments/create with that registration_id and present either PayPal, Stripe, or Wero options.
+The frontend can call POST /payments/create with that registration_id and present either PayPal or Stripe options.
 On success, the Registration status becomes "paid".
 	- Receives Stripe webhooks.
 If `STRIPE_WEBHOOK_SECRET` is set it will verify signatures.
 	- Processes `checkout.session.completed` events and marks the DB payment as paid.
 	- The handler is resilient: it first looks up payments by provider id, and falls back to the Stripe session metadata (payment_db_id) if necessary.

-### Security & Operational Hardening
 * Structured logging with per-request `X-Request-ID` header + middleware (logs `request.start` / `request.end`).
 * Global validation (422) and unhandled (500) handlers return JSON:
 ```json